valohai/yolov3-tf2/README.md

-# Valohai integration example for YoloV3 & TensorFlow 2.0
+# Valohai example for YoloV3 & TensorFlow 2.0

 Example for [Valohai](https://valohai.com) MLOps platform to train a deep computer vision model.